cloudflare/cloudflare-docs/content/logs/get-started/enable-destinations/r2/index.md

 If you want to use Logpush via API, create a Cloudflare API token with the following permissions:

-- Zone scope, logs edit permissions
+- Zone scope, logs edit permissions.
-- Account scope, R2 edit permissions
+- Account scope, R2 edit permissions.

 To create a job, make a `POST` request to the Logpush jobs endpoint with the following fields: